 When I called my co-worker inside the office on both the Echo Buds and the Sonys, he reported that although he could hear me, I sounded slightly underwater and he could definitely tell I was using a pair of headphones to call.
 Most of the background noise was muted save for a passing ambulance and a particularly noisy bus.
 He also noted some static from the WF-1000XM3.
 He sounded good on my end of the call, but there was some muffling.

 With the AirPods Pro, my caller reported a relatively clear conversation with better sound quality than the competition.
 Outside noise was pretty much a nonfactor, until a police car drove by sirens blaring.
 As for me, I had no problems carrying on a conversation as his voice came through loud and clear.

 Out of the three pairs of buds, my caller ranked the AirPods Pro as the best, followed by the Echo Buds and the Sony WF-1000XM3, and I agree.

-Apple surprise-revealed the AirPods Pro with little fanfare.
-But they are most assuredly a very big deal.
-Somehow, the company managed to squeeze three microphones and six sensors into the tiny, redesigned casing and still had room for its lauded H1 chip.
-They even added eartips.
+Somehow, the AirPods Pro manage to squeeze three microphones and six sensors into a tiny, redesigned casing and still have room for the lauded H1 chip.
+Apple even added eartips this time around.